Blue Cross of India

 The Blue Cross of India (BCI) is an animal welfare charity based in Chennai, India.
 It was established in 1959 by Captain V. Sundaram, his wife Usha and their three children, in Chennai (then Madras).
 The society was formally registered in 1964 under the Societies Registration Act.
 The nine signatories to the Articles and Memorandum of Association were Captain V. Sundaram, Usha Sundaram, S. Chinny Krishna, Suresh Sundaram, S. Vijayalakshmi, D. Daivasigamony, Kamakshi Krishnamoorthi, Sundari Nataraj and T. V. Chandrasekhar.
 It is now one of the country's largest animal welfare organisations.
 It runs several animal welfare programs including animal rights awareness.

+Blue Cross of India (BCI) runs hospitals and shelters for injured or unwell stray dogs, cats, cattle, horses, and birds in Chennai.
+They also provide animal ambulances and a mobile dispensary.

 The non-medical division of the organisation is looked after by volunteers.
 The organisation has received several national and international awards.

 On July 27, 1994, thirty years after the organisation's founding, it received a gift of 4 acre of land and a donation of ₹ 25,00,000.
 This land was purchased a few months later so that they could have a permanent shelter.